Bilingualism Series: Bilingualism and Society

 Child bilingualism constitutes a significant global phenomenon which implies that many societies worldwide are multilingual.
 Thus, children encounter many languages which play a crucial role in shaping their thoughts and minds.
 If on one hand children may hear two (or more) languages from birth, they could also be reared bilingually despite not living in a bilingual family.
 This series of articles is therefore focused on bilinguals’ development and the mechanisms involved in the mastery of a plurality of linguistic codes.

-The Bilingualism 101 series will be divided into the following chapters of content:
+The Bilingualism Series will be divided into the following chapters of content:

 Research on bilingualism has repeatedly shown (Li, 2000) how the phenomenon is widespread.
 Even if data do not show the exact extent of the phenomenon, at least half of the world's population is bilingual (if not more).
 According to the European Commission report (2006), some 56% of the inhabitants of the 25 European countries speak a second language in terms of mastering it enough to have a conversation in it.
 Hence, the exact boundaries and proportion of bilingualism are in fact hard to describe, as in some parts of the world such as Africa or Asia the use of several languages in everyday life is extremely common (Rudwick, 2021).
 Describing the extent of bilingualism requires considering the populations which speak two or more languages.
-In most cases, bilingual populations have one (or two) languages which are used along with their more local one(s), thus communicating as bilinguals.
+In most cases ]please be specific about the amoun or use percentages], bilingual populations have one (or two) languages which are used along with their more local one(s), thus communicating as bilinguals.
 On top of that, trades, commerce, conflicts, and all human activities lead people to move and travel, consequently generating contact between populations.
-Moreover, many populations are themselves the result of migration processes through history and in these cases immigrants usually learned the language of their host country, thus becoming bilinguals.
+Moreover, many populations [giving examples or a specific rate would be better] are themselves the result of migration processes through history and in these cases immigrants usually learned the language of their host country, thus becoming bilinguals.
 In a smaller number of cases, the original inhabitants have adopted the new language, sometimes due to a forced substitution.
 This has been the case for American Indians in North America: according to Lutz (2007, p.
 1)

 “Native Americans did not lose their languages.
 Their languages were stolen from them by immigrants to American shores who believed in assimilation, the melting pot, and the great American dream.”

-Nonetheless, recently bilingualism has also sprouted as a product of education and culture, as students often pursue their studies abroad from their original ones.
+Nonetheless, recently bilingualism has also sprouted as a product of education and culture, as students often [again a specific rate would make this statement stronger] pursue their studies abroad from their original ones.
 The evolution of society in its full force looks quite prone to generate language contact, that is why bilingualism is such a magmatic and frequent process.

 Globalization in the 20th and 21st centuries has brought a large number of people to move from their original countries.
 According to Yeates (2001, p.
 629), globalization creates a series of interconnections and interdependencies between people “in ways that appear to ‘bring together’ geographically distant localities.”
 The numerous technological advances of this time led to an increase in the possibilities of communication, beyond the limits of regional, national, and international boundaries (Johannessen & Thorsos, 2012).
 Consequently, multilingual communication started taking place: Saxena and Omoniyi (2010, p.
 103) defined globalization as “the intensification of worldwide social relations.”
 The changes globalization implied have become a crucial means for countries’ growth and are the basis of what Watkins (2006, p.
 9) describes as a “world shrunken by advanced communication, transportation, and mobility.”
 Globalization has in fact determined a worldwide change in everyday life, schooling, and education, causing therefore the diffusion and domination of the English language as a lingua franca for international use.